 There are two Burmese pythons at the Zoo.
-Abby was hatched in 1995 and weighs in at 89 pounds.
+Abby, the female, was hatched in 1995.
 The smaller male, Mr. Slithers, was born in 2011 and came to the Zoo in June of 2013.

 International Union for Conservation of Nature (IUCN) Red List status: Vulnerable.
 It has been slaughtered to supply the world leather market, as well as for folk medicines and captured for the pet trade.
 In recent years, extensive captive breeding has lessened the animals threat but unauthorized release of pet Burmese pythons in the Everglades has introduced an invasive species into a fragile environment.